 The basic curriculum plan for the MA in health education and promotion requires 36 s.h.
 All students take the core courses and then select from one of three options: thesis, internship, or course work.
-Students select electives in consultation with their advisor.
+Students select electives in consultation with their advisor:

-Core courses: HLTH 6001, 6110, 6600, 6900 h.

-HLTH 7000

-The student writes and orally defends a thesis.
-The thesis proposal must be approved by the student's advisor and a committee that comprises three health education and promotion faculty and an outside reviewer.
+Core courses: HLTH 6001, 6110, 6600, 6900 12 s.h.
+HLTH 7000 6 s.h.
+Research skills: BIOS 7021; HLTH 6011, 6700, 6800 Guided electives The student writes and orally defends a thesis.
+The thesis proposal must be approved by the student and a committee that comprises three health education and promotion faculty and an outside revi ewer.
+Internship option: HLTH 6990, 6991 6 s.h.
+Research skills: HLTH 6011, 6700, 6800 9 s.h.
+Guided electives 9 s.h.

-Internship option:

-HLTH 6990, 6991

-Research skills: HLTH 6011, 6700, 6800

 The student completes a 240-hour internship experience and writes an internship report.
-The student also completes a comprehensive examination covering both core and research skills courses.
-The graduate advisor selects the committee to examine the student.
+The studer completes a comprehensive examination covering both core and research skills courses.
+The gradu selects the committee to examine the student.

-Course work option:

-Research skills: HLTH 6011, 6700, 68006 s.h.
-Guided electives
+Course work option: Research skills: HLTH 6011, 6700, 6800..... .....9 s.h.
 The student completes a comprehensive examination covering both core and research skills courses.
 The graduate advisor selects the committee to examine the student.